 After grating the soap I added it to hot water and allowed it to dissolve.
 Then, added the Borax and washing soda.

 Next, I poured it into a large bucket along with lots of additional water and mixed to combine.

 The last step is to let the mixture sit for at least 24 hours in order for it to become a gel-like substance.
 My concoction took more like 48 hours to look like this:

-Which is actually a thick, jelly detergent that looks very strange - yet quite satisfying.
-I'm happy with the way it turned out and has been cleaning our clothes.
+Which is actually a thick, jelly detergent that looks very strange.
+I'm happy with the way it turned out, and has been cleaning our clothes.
 In combination with our dryer balls and vinegar in the rinse cycle, our clothes come out smelling very, very clean instead of seeming like they've been masked with perfume.
 There's a fresh, clean scent opposed to a synthetic chemical fragrance.

-Although, I did opt to add some essential oil (for a natural scent) during the laundry's first cycle.
+Although, I did opt to add some essential oil during the laundry's first cycle.
 I like how tea tree oil smells, but when the time comes to buy more, I think I may try lavender or citrus.

 I'm super stoked on using this detergent; it's fun and easy to make and the satisfaction in doing so is unparalleled to any store bought soap used in the past.
 Nothing can quite compare to making it yourself. :)